Garee/gpvm/README.md

-GPVM
+VM
 ==

-GPVM is a parallel Gannet virtual machine implementation using OpenCL for GPU execution.
+VM is a parallel virtual machine implemented on a GPU using OpenCL.

 Obtaining the Source Code
 -------------------------